 ECW is reaching more than 650,000 children and youth with quality education – of which 310,000 girls – in 14 crisis-affected countries.

-ECW-supported programmes span a wide spectrum of context-specific activities designed to meet education needs for crises-affected children and youth aged 3-18 years old.
-These include the provision of learning materials and psychosocial support, school and classroom equipment and infrastructure, teachers’ training and support as well as non-formal education programs and promoting peace and social cohesion among students.
-ECW-supported programmes are implemented through 42 implementing partners at country-level (as of 31 March), including UN agencies, international and national NGOs.
+ECW-supported programmes span a wide spectrum of context-specific activities designed to meet education needs for crises-affected children and youth aged 3-18 years old and are implemented through 42 implementing partners at country-level (as of 31 March), including UN agencies, international and national NGOs.
 To learn more about ECW’s achievements in its first year of operations, read our blog post or consult the ECW Results Report: April 2017 – March 2018.

 The 2015 Oslo Summit on Education for Development urged governments, non-governmental organisations (NGOs), foundations, the private sector, academia and the civil society to mobilise collective action and more funding for education in emergencies.
 Two months later at the UN Sustainable Development Summit, Member States reiterated their commitment to SDG 4 – Ensure inclusive and equitable quality education for all children and youth.